-Description: What triggered this edit to be recorded.
+Description: An EditTrigger indicates what triggered this edit to be recorded.
 This gives an idea of the granularity of the edit.
-TODO: document what the values mean.
+Further description of the different EditTrigger values is provided in the table below.
+Note that this column is still under design; more enumerated values will be added with time, after the format has been tested.